quantumified/Monty-Hall-Simulator/README.md

 # Monty Hall Simulator
 Simulates the Monty Hall Problem with Javascript.
+Code is heavily annotated for demonstration purposes.